 A process in which the antibodies are filtered from a person's blood called plasmapheresis may be successful, particularly when used in combination with immunosuppressants for short-term treatment of some progressive patients.
 However, its chronic use is controversial.

 For symptom management, health care professionals have an arsenal of medications.
 For example, baclofen (Lioresal) and tizanidine (Zanaflex) are antispasticity medications often prescribed to relieve muscle spasms, cramping and tightness of muscles in MS patients.
 Each has varying side effects in varying degrees.
 Your health care professional should be able to find one that provides comfort and relief for almost any symptom you have.

-Although currently unapproved by the FDA for MS treatment, a growing number of health care providers now consider use of the botulinum toxin (Botox) as an effective short-term treatment option for certain types of MS-related problems, such as muscle stiffness and urinary problems, when first-line treatment is ineffective.
+Botulinum toxin (Botox) also is approved by the FDA for treating specific MS symptoms, and a growing number of health care providers now use it as an effective short-term treatment option for certain types of MS-related problems, such as muscle stiffness and urinary problems, when first-line treatment is ineffective.

 Nonmedical strategies for coping with MS

 An MS diagnosis doesn't have to stop your life, but you will have to learn—and practice—strategies for managing fatigue and dealing with other temporary or long-term disabilities.
 Physical and occupational therapists can help you develop strategies and select assistive devices to navigate the workplace and home environment.

 Physical therapy usually focuses on walking (including using ambulatory aids correctly), balance and stability in standing, maintaining range of motion and functional strengthening.
 Occupational therapy focuses more on ways to accomplish specific everyday tasks at home and work, as well as managing your energy.
 Some programs include techniques to improve memory and concentration.

 Check your health plan for coverage.
 Not all cover physical and occupational therapy.